inventree/inventree-docs/docs/part/pricing.md

 The pricing tab of a part provides all avalable pricing information for that part.
 It shows all price ranges and provides tools to calculate them.

 ### Price ranges

+A price range describes the unit price for a part at different buying / selling quantities (one par is called price point followin).
+Many suppliers sell their parts with different price points depending on packaging and quantities.
+That can be replicated in InvenTree with price ranges.

+The simplest price range just contains one price point - this will be created when a part gets assigned a price in a form.

+!!! warning "Supported Models"
     As parts can have price ranges it is important to set the correct amount in the first panel to get an accurate price.

 ### Currency in the graphs and tables